Erika Rybeck papers

 Also in Erika Rybeck collection

 The collection consists of a drawing, correspondence, and documents relating to the experiences of Erika Schulhof and her family in Vienna, Austria, and Erika's experience as a Kindertransport refugee in the United Kingdom before, during, and after the Holocaust.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Collection consists of documents and correspondence concerning the Schulhof family (donor's family) in Vienna, Austria detailing family's efforts to flee Nazi occupation.
 Includes materials illustrating donor's experiences in the United Kingdom and post-war documentation about the fate of the Schulhof family; in German and English.